• Skip to primary navigation

 • Once the stock has heated in the pot, ladle a couple of spoonfuls at a time and stir into the cream cheese to temper it.
 Continue to repeat until the cream cheese is a warm creamy liquid, then add into the soup pot.

-• Let the soup simmer uncovered for thirty minutes, then remove the chicken, setting on a plate to cool.
+• Let the soup simmer uncovered for thirty minutes, then remove the cooked chicken, setting it aside on a plate to cool.

 • Add the egg noodles to the soup and simmer until they are tender.
-While the noodles cook, separate the chicken meat from the bone, shred, and return the meat to the pot.
+While the noodles cook, separate the chicken meat from the bone, shred, and return the meat to the pot, discarding the chicken bones.

 • Taste soup for salt, adjust as needed, and serve.